Žydrūnas Savickas: 1998–2000

-2001–2008
+2001–2002

 In 2001, a contest in the Faroe Islands dealt Savickas a major setback, as he tore both patellar tendons during the Conan's Wheel event.
 Many believed that the extent of the injury meant that his career was over.
 However, nine months later, Savickas won the Lithuanian powerlifting championships and a short time later, he also won the 2002 Lithuania's Strongest Man contest.
 Savickas would go on to finish in 2nd place at the 2002 World's Strongest Man in Kuala Lumpur, Malaysia.
 He would finish in 2nd place five more times in 2003, 2004, 2011, 2013 and 2015 and 1st place at the 2009, 2010, 2012 and 2014 World's Strongest Man contests.

+2003–2004

-Savickas won the Arnold Strongman Classic six consecutive times from 2003 to 2008.
+Savickas won the Arnold Strongman Classic six consecutive times starting from 2003 until 2008.
+In 2003 he also placed second at 2003 Strongman Super Series Holland Grand Prix.

+In 2004 he came third to Hugo Girard and Vasyl Virastyuk at the 2004 World Muscle Power Classic and won 2004 CEKOL Cup presented by IFSA.

+In 2004 Lithuanian national powerlifting championships, Savickas totaled 1090.5 kg in single ply equipment with a squat of 425 kg, a bench press of 265.5 kg and a deadlift of 400 kg.

+2005–2006

 Savickas won the IFSA European Championships in 2005 which qualified him for the IFSA World Championships.
 In September 2005, he broke three world records and won the IFSA Strongman World Championships in Quebec, Canada.
-In December 2005, Savickas won the IFSA World Team Championships with Team Europe and won the IFSA World Championships for the 2nd time in 2006 in Reykjavík, Iceland.
+In December 2005, Savickas won the IFSA World Team Championships with Team Europe.

 On October 24, 2005, Savickas represented Lithuania in a team competition with Vidas Blekaitis, Saulius Brusokas, and Vilius Petrauskas.
 Team Lithuania placed 5th overall at the IFSA World's Strongest Nation contest in Ukraine.

+In 2005 Lithuanian national powerlifting championships, Savickas squatted a career best 425.5 kg in single ply equipment.

+In 2006 he won IFSA Dubai Grand Prix, IFSA World St.rongman Challenge, IFSA Holland Grand Prix, IFSA Latvia World Cup, United Strongman Series Lithuania and the IFSA World Championships for the 2nd time in 2006 in Reykjavík, Iceland.

+2007–2008

 In September 2007, Savickas finished in 3rd place at the last ever IFSA World Championships behind runner-up Mikhail Koklyaev and champion Vasyl Virastyuk in Geumsan, South Korea.

 Savickas won 5 out of the 7 total contests during the inaugural 2008 Strongman Champions League season and won the 2008 overall title 58 points ahead of second-place finisher Ervin Katona.